Andrew Huang (musician)

-Andrew Huang is a Canadian YouTube personality, musician, music producer, and video producer.
-He is best known for his "Song Challenge" video series, which invites viewers to dare him in feats of musicianship, as well as for several viral videos featuring his music.
-He is also known for his videos where he creates music using sounds from unconventional objects and instruments.
+Andrew Lewis Huang (born April 8, 1984) is a Canadian musician, YouTube personality, and video producer.
+He is known for creating music in a wide range of styles and genres, as well as educational videos about music theory and music tools.
+Popular video series include "Song Challenge", which invites viewers to dare him in feats of musicianship, "4 Producers 1 Sample", in which Huang and three additional music producers typically create their own versions of a song from the same music sample, and "Weird Gear", in which Huang reviews and demos unique music gear.
+He is also known for several viral videos featuring his music and for his videos where he creates music using sounds from unconventional objects and instruments.
 Huang has released more than 50 albums of original music independently and through various collaborations, under his own name as well as under various pseudonyms.

-As of August 2022, his YouTube channel has accumulated more than 309 million views with more than 2.29 million subscribers.
+As of November 2025, his YouTube channel has accumulated over 367 million views with over 2.37 million subscribers.

 Personal life

 Huang was born and raised in Ottawa, Ontario.
 He obtained a Bachelor of Fine Arts at York University studying music before becoming self-employed as a music producer and YouTube personality.
 At the age of 20, Huang developed a hearing loss issue overnight that medical professionals have been unable to explain.
 It has resulted in a diminished bass response and reduction in volume in both his ears, and is more pronounced on the right side.
 Due to this, Huang often seeks help from other producers during the mixing stages of production.
-He lives in Toronto with his wife Esther and their daughter Evelyn.
-Huang has no pronoun preference, and is gender non-conforming.
+He lives in Toronto with his wife Esther and their daughter and son.
+Huang has no pronoun preference.